Nick Ahmed: Major leagues

-After the 2012 season, the Braves traded Ahmed, Martin Prado, Randall Delgado, Zeke Spruill, and Brandon Drury to the Diamondbacks for Justin Upton and Chris Johnson.
-Ahmed was called up to the major leagues for the first time on June 29, 2014.
-He collected his first Major League hit off of Odrisamer Despaigne.
+Ahmed was selected to the 40-man roster and promoted to the Major Leagues for the first time on June 29, 2014.
+He collected his first Major League hit off of Odrisamer Despaigne of the San Diego Padres in his debut that same day and his first major league homer on July 31 off Stolmy Pimentel of the Pittsburgh Pirates.
 In 25 games, he hit an even .200 in 70 at bats.